jmausolf/poshmark_sharing/README.md

-## Run Price War App
+## Run Share War App in Terminal

-In terminal run the following command: `python price_war.py`
+In terminal run the following command: `python share_war.py`

-*Note:* If you have several versions of python, you will need to amend the above line to run your python 3 alias, e.g. `python3 price_war.py`.
+*Note:* If you have several versions of python, you will need to amend the above line to run your python 3 alias, e.g. `python3 share_war.py`.

+## Run the Jupyter App

+This program can also be run in Jupyter.
+Simply launch `jupyter notebook` in terminal and click the notebook, `PoshMark_Seller_Sharing_App.ipynb`.
+Once in the notebook, simply follow the instructions to run the script.

 ## Timing

 You can adjust the timing from the command line.
-The default is 900 seconds (15 minutes).
+The default is 3600 seconds (60 minutes).
 Here are some examples:

-* Every 30 minutes: `python price_war.py -t 1800`
+* Every hour: `python share_war.py -t 3600`
-* Every hour: `python price_war.py -t 3600`
+* Every two hours: `python share_war.py -t 7200`

+## Closet Size

+If you have many listings, you may need to increase the number of times the application scrolls to the end of page (default, n=3), with the `-n` parameter:

+* Scroll 5 times: `python share_war.py -n 5`